Jean-Marc Petroff: Early life

 Jean-Marc Petroff was born on 24 January 1962 in Toulon.
 He grew up in an unstable family, with a physically abusive mother and a verbally aggressive father.
 During their childhood, Petroff and his sisters were regularly beaten by their mother and whipped with dog leads.

 In 1976, at the age of 14, Petroff discovered that he was bisexual.
 Unwilling to come out at school, he dropped out in the third year.
 He then joined the army in the marine artillery in Rennes.
-He was described as 'a withdrawn boy' and had few friends.
-When Petroff was arrested for theft, his parents broke off all contact with him: only his sisters remained close to him.
+He was described as "a withdrawn boy" and had few friends.
+When Petroff was arrested for theft, his parents broke off all contact with him, though he remained close with his sisters.

-According to his sister, Petroff was 'a very sensitive boy' who 'loves children'.
-His dream was to build a home with a stable wife.
-When he met his girlfriend in the 1980s, his joy quickly turned to disappointment.
-The fact that she didn't know how to cook or clean upset Petroff, to the point where he regularly hit her.

-On 3 August 1993, Petroff could no longer stand his partner and threw her out.
-Between September 1993 and August 1995, Petroff began a homosexual relationship with Jean-Claude Poulet-Dachary, the right-hand man of Jean-Marie Le Chevallier, the Front National (FN) mayor of Toulon.
-The couple indulged in safer sex and had regular intercourse.
+Petroff's sister described him as "a very sensitive boy" who loved children, and dreamed of building a home with a stable wife.
+He began a relationship in the 1980s, and regularly physically abused his girlfriend because she didn't know how to cook or clean.
+On 3 August 1993, Petroff kicked his partner out, and between September 1993 and August 1995, he had a homosexual relationship with Jean-Claude Poulet-Dachary, the right-hand man of Jean-Marie Le Chevallier, the Front National (FN) mayor of Toulon.